Toronto International Endoscopic Ear Surgery Workshop – with an emphasis on pediatric ear disease

 Last year’s workshop was held on November 29-30, 2017.
 We were delighted to welcome Professor Seiji Kakehata (University of Yamagata, Japan), Dr. Michael Cohen (Massachusetts Eye & Ear Infirmary, Boston, MA) and Dr. William Parkes (Nemours/Alfred I. duPont Hospital for Children, Wilmington, DE) as guest faculty this year.
 Dr. Muaaz Tarabichi also joined us with a Skype lecture from the American Hospital Dubai.

 Click here to see the program.

 This continuing education event is held under the auspices of Continuing Professional Development, Faculty of Medicine, University of Toronto and the Department of Otolaryngology – Head & Neck Surgery at the Hospital for Sick Children.

 Royal College of Physicians and Surgeons of Canada – Section 1.
-This event is an Accredited Group Learning Activity (Section 1) as defined by the Maintenance of Certification Program of the Royal College of Physicians and Surgeons of Canada, approved by Continuing Professional Development, Faculty of Medicine, University of Toronto.
+Our previous events have been classed as Accredited Group Learning Activities (Section 1) as defined by the Maintenance of Certification Program of the Royal College of Physicians and Surgeons of Canada, approved by Continuing Professional Development, Faculty of Medicine, University of Toronto.